-5. If applicable, please provide plans for use of reserves listed in section #2:
+5. If applicable, please provide plans for use of reserves listed in section #1:

 During this pandemic, the UC Davis campus and all of its departments must be able to revise our plans to support the communities we serve.
-This means that although we are prepared to provide digital services year-round, we also need to be prepared to offer some in-person services if that becomes mandated by the campus.
-Our reserves would be helpful in that scenario, allowing us to be flexible to community and program development needs, while ensuring the safety and health of our communities.
+This means that although we have been prepared to provide digital services year-round, we also need to be prepared to offer in-person services, especially as campus reopens.
+Our reserves would be helpful in this scenario, allowing us to be flexible to community and program development needs, while ensuring the safety and health of our communities.